PeanutI3utter/TUDA-Rate/README.md

 ## Project Motivation<a name="motivation"></a>

-We want to collect course reviews from students who have already taken this course, sp we can make our decision whether to take it or not
+We want to collect course reviews from students who have already taken this course, so we can make our decision whether to take it or not.

-For this project, we were interested to know:
+For this project, we are interested to know:

 1. How did you like the course.
 Give an overall rating.
 2. What is the workload of this course, as far as exercises and the final exam?